scalyr/scalyr-monitor-tool/README.md

 ## Testing a Parser

 When logs eventually get to scalyr, they need to be parsed.
-You can test this in your account with the ingestion pipeline easily by adding the Docker Agent:
+You can test this in your account with the entire ingestion pipeline to test parsers, scrubbing, and discard rules easily by adding the Docker Agent:

 1. Pull Scalyr Agent
 docker pull scalyr/scalyr-agent-docker-json